-- 6.1 Payment errors can be identified in several ways: - A member of Employee Services identifies that an error has occurred - The employee upon receipt of payment - The budget manager - An audit review - 6.2 When an error in payment has been identified, action must be taken as quickly as possible to rectify the error
+- 6.1 Payment errors can be identified in several ways: - A member of Payroll identifies that an error has occurred - The employee upon receipt of payment - The budget manager - An audit review - When an error in payment has been identified, action must be taken as quickly as possible to rectify the error

-7. Responsibilities of Employee Services
+7. Responsibilities of Payroll

-- 7.1 It is the responsibility of Employee Services to: - Identify payment errors and advise the employee in a timely manner (normally immediately) - Confirm in writing the overpayment and where necessary issue a new contract, amendment to contract letter etc. - Ensure the Employee Services Administrator contacts the appropriate line manager to advise of any overpayment situation that occurs
+- 7.1 It is the responsibility of Payroll to: - Identify payment errors and advise the employee in a timely manner (normally immediately) - Confirm in writing the overpayment. - Ensure the Payroll Administrator contacts the appropriate line manager to advise of any overpayment situation that occurs